 How are touchdown spaces used?

-Touchdown spaces can vary depending on an organisation’s needs, but generally, they’re designed to be flexible and adaptable.
-They usually come with a range of seating options, such as lounge chairs and sofas, and workstations like desks and tables.
-Furniture design in a touchdown workspace usually allows employees to create a partition from the rest of the office space.
+Touchdown spaces can vary depending on an organisation's needs, but generally they're designed to be flexible and adaptable.
+They usually include a range of soft seating options, alongside workstations like desks and tables.
+Furniture design in a touchdown workspace often allows employees to create a sense of separation from the rest of the office, supporting focus without full enclosure.

-A great touchdown space will also have all of the bells and whistles that staff need to be productive; wi-fi, power outlets, and printing facilities.
+A well-equipped touchdown space will also have everything staff need to be productive: wi-fi, power outlets, and access to printing facilities.

 How to design a touchdown workspace